2. Tutorial¶

 4026531837

-There are several ways to SSH to a remote node and run commands inside a
+There are a couple ways to SSH to a remote node and run commands inside a

 container.
 The simplest is to manually invoke ch-run